google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 To download an artifact from the ClusterFuzzLite run, do the following steps:
 - Click on the summary from the run, as illustrated in the screenshot below:
 ![github-actions-summary]
-- Click on the artifact you with to download from the summary page, as illustrated in the screenshot below:
+- Click on the artifact you wish to download from the summary page, as illustrated in the screenshot below:
 ![github-actions-download-crash]